4 Reasons Everyone Should Consider Buying Flood Insurance

 You could have avoided most of this expense if you’d invested in flood insurance.
 Don’t believe us?
 Keep reading to see four ways flood insurance would have protected you in the aftermath of this disaster and how you can better prepare yourself for next time.

 It’s a common misconception that any kind of insurance outside of your home owner’s one can be expensive.
 The truth is that it’s not.
 Many homeowners buy flood insurance even if it’s not required because a lot of companies will tack it on for a reasonable extra cost.

 You can also go through the NFIP for flood insurance.
 The total cost will equal up to how at-risk you are for a flood.
 If you’re in a low hazard zone, the price shouldn’t be too unreasonable.

 Speaking of cost, there is no real way to say how much you’ll spend.
 It depends on your risk and the value of your home.
 It won’t be more expensive than shelling out a bunch of money out of pocket to replace your things and fix the flood damage though.

 2. Every Home is in a Potential Flood Zone

 Even if you are in a low hazard zone that doesn’t mean you’ll never experience a flood.
-In fact, a large number of claims come from homeowners that are in a moderate to low flood risk zone.
+A large number of claims come from homeowners that are in a moderate to low flood risk zone.

 If you’re not sure where you fall, the NIFP can tell you.
-Essentially, if you fall within the A or V zones you’re at high risk.
-B, C, and X are low to moderate zones and D are zones that haven’t been mapped yet.
+Mostly, if you fall within the A or V zones, you’re at high risk.
+B, C, and X are low to moderate zones, and D are zones that haven’t been mapped yet.